-Figure 18.
+Figure 19.
 Addressing knowledge gaps in protecting nanomaterial workers.
+Visual Communications: Please use figure from document # 2014-106.

 The process for managing potential workplace exposures to ENMs and ascertaining the appropriate risk management strategy during their synthesis, manufacture, and incorporation into new materials and devices consists of the following steps: